DemianFigueiredo/s_elt_project/README.md

 - Table: legal_decrime
     This table contains information about the legal status of cannabis decriminalization or legalization and associated years for each           country.

     Columns:
-    o	country_id: The unique identifier for each country. o	country: The name of the country. o	legal_descriminalized: A flag indicating the legal status of cannabis, where 1 represents decriminalization and 2 represents             legalization. o	year_-3 to year_3: Columns for future analysis, indicating years before and after cannabis policy changes.
+    country_id: The unique identifier for each country.
+    country: The name of the country.
+    legal_descriminalized: A flag indicating the legal status of cannabis, where 1 represents decriminalization and 2 represents         legalization. oyear_-3 to year_3: Columns for future analysis, indicating years before and after cannabis policy changes.
 Year_0 equal to year         of law application.

--Table: drug_seizure
+- Table: drug_seizure
     This table stores information about drug seizures, including the drug type, quantity, and associated country.

     Columns:
-    o	drug_id: The unique identifier for each drug seizure. o	country: The name of the country where the seizure occurred. o	drug_group: The category or group to which the drug belongs. o	year: The year when the drug seizure took place. o	kg: The quantity of drugs seized in kilograms.
+    drug_id: The unique identifier for each drug seizure.
+    country: The name of the country where the seizure occurred.
+    drug_group: The category or group to which the drug belongs.
+    year: The year when the drug seizure took place.
+    kg: The quantity of drugs seized in kilograms.

--Table: prison
+- Table: prison
     This table maintains information about prison statistics, including the count of prisoners and their associated attributes.

     Columns:
-    o	prison_id: The unique identifier for each prison entry. o	country: The name of the country to which the prison statistics belong. o	indicators: indicators associated with prison [entering in prison/ priosioners on held] o	crime_category: The category of crimes for which prisoners are incarcerated. o	year: The year of the prison statistics. o	count: The count of prisoners for the specific indicator, category and year.
+    prison_id: The unique identifier for each prison entry.
+    country: The name of the country to which the prison statistics belong.
+    indicators: indicators associated with prison [entering in prison/ priosioners on held]
+    crime_category: The category of crimes for which prisoners are incarcerated.
+    year: The year of the prison statistics.
+    count: The count of prisoners for the specific indicator, category and year.

--Table: treat
+- Table: treat
     This table contains information about addiction treatment statistics, including the count of individuals receiving treatment.

     Columns:
-    o	treat_id: The unique identifier for each treatment entry. o	year: The year of the treatment statistics. o	country: The name of the country where the treatment data is collected. o	count: The count of individuals receiving addiction treatment.
+    treat_id: The unique identifier for each treatment entry.
+    year: The year of the treatment statistics.
+    country: The name of the country where the treatment data is collected.
+    count: The count of individuals receiving addiction treatment.

--Table: victim
+- Table: victim
     This table stores information about crimes and victims affected by drug-related or co-related incidents.

     Columns:
-    o	vic_id: The unique identifier for each victim/accurance entry. o	country: The name of the country where the victimization occurred. o	year: The year of the incident. o	count: The count of victims or crimes occurrences
+    vic_id: The unique identifier for each victim/accurance entry.
+    country: The name of the country where the victimization occurred.
+    year: The year of the incident.
+    count: The count of victims or crimes occurrences

 Database creation and seeding saved as .sql files inside folder database.